DanieleGiovanardi2408/BackPropBandits-815601-/README.md

 Reply asked us to build an anomaly-detection system on NoiPA airport-security data and to argue which architecture is more convenient.
 We built the same detection logic twice:

 1. a **classical pipeline**, six step-by-step notebooks driven by `classical_pipeline/main.py`,
-2. a **multi-agent LangGraph system** with five specialised agents (Data, Baseline, Outlier, RiskProfiling, Report).
+2. a **multi-agent LangGraph system** with five specialised agents (Data, Baseline, Outlier, RiskProfiling, Report) plus an optional `Supervisor` verifier wired into the graph as a conditional branch.

 Both pipelines share the same preprocessing module, the same `FeatureBuilder`, the same MAD-based baseline, the same business rules and the same ensemble weights.
 The only real difference is the orchestration layer: a linear script vs. a LangGraph DAG with four data-driven conditional edges (one of them a feedback cycle bounded by an iteration cap).